bensim7/bensim7.github.io/Comet/README.md

 ---

+### Work in Progress (Update)

+1. **Done in local PC but not commited to Project repositoty** If a player has 7 cards in their hand and their opponent clicks on their turn button (e.g. White player has 7 cards in hand and Black player clicks on their turn button to start the Black player's turn),

+   the game automatically discards a card randomly from their card.
+This is to prevent players with full hands to avoid drawing the Comet with a full hand.

+   The message box then shows a message to inform the players of this.
+The message is cleared from the message box automatically after 3.5 seconds.

+2. **Done in local PC but not commited to Project repository** 2 additional cards have been added to the game: Blue Comet Junior and Green Comet Junior.

+   When either of these 2 cards are by any player, any player may click on Blue Comet Junior or Green Comet Junior during their turn as part of their one action a turn to clear both players' hands.

+   A player may click on Blue COmet Junior or Green Comet Junior even it is in the by the opoonent hand/board as long as it is their turn.

+   The message box then shows a message to inform the players that Comet Junior has cleared both players' cards.

+3. **In progress, trying to solve**
+   Include "Same Dino" Cards.
+   When a player clicks on a Same Dino Cards (trying to implement as either a before or after action), it should allow the player to click on Dinos of the same Type (2 Megasauruses, or 2 Rexes, or 2 Raptor Packs) to gain a Dino Angel.

+   This can add more strategy to allow a player to choose a Dino that they would like to remove from their hand or their opponent's hand, so that the opponent has less options to defeat the player's Dino during the opponent's turn.

+---

 ### Current unsolved challenges

 Currently in the game, when The Comet is drawn depending, on whether the White Player's Turn Button is clicked or the Black Player's Turn Button is clicked